 Algae, including blue-green algae (aka cyanobacteria), can be normally found in many water environments, such as the Russian River.
 When high temperatures and increased nutrient levels in the water occur, algae can grow more rapidly than normal.
-This creates blooms of algae that may cluster together to look like a mat floating on the surface of the water..
-Most algae is harmless; however, some species of blue-green algae can produce toxins that can potentially harm the health of humans and animals.
+This creates blooms of algae that may cluster together to look like a mat floating on the surface of the water.
+Most algae is harmless; however, some species of BGA, classified as harmful algal blooms (HABs), produce toxins that can harm the health of humans and animals.

 Throughout the summer of 2019, the Environmental Health & Safety Section (EHS) of the Sonoma County Department of Health Services (DHS) and the North Coast Regional Water Quality Control Board (NCRWQCB) will continue the Pilot Program of monitoring conditions along the Russian River.

 Currently, there are no health advisories in place and the Russian River is open to visitors.
-Should conditions change to support the growth of blue-green algae (cyanobacteria) and production of toxins, information will be posted on this page along with any health precautions recommended by DHS.
+Should conditions change to support the growth of blue-green algae (cyanobacteria) and HABs, information will be posted on the County webpage along with any health precautions recommended by DHS.
 Information will be updated regularly.

 At all times, DHS encourages individuals to follow healthy water habits for recreational river use: